forio/Epicenter.jl/docs/public/index.md

     current_result.num_customers = int(cos(model.price / 12) * 64)
     current_result.revenue = model.price * current_result.num_customers

-    # add current_result, the results of executing the model for this time step,
+    # Add current_result, the results of executing the model for this time step,
     # to the end of the model.results array
     push!(model.results_over_time, current_result)

     # length(model.results_over_time) is the index of the last element of
+    # model.results_over_time array.
-    # model.results_over_time array so adding model.results[length(model.results)]
+    # So adding model.results[length(model.results)] to the persistence queue
-    # to the persistence queue adds only the last element of the array to the
+    # adds only the last element of the array to the persistence queue.
-    # persistence queue when the model runs on the Unicorn platform,
+    # When the model runs on the Unicorn platform,
     # the Unicorn platform processes this queue approximately every second
     record(:model, :results_over_time, length(model.results_over_time))
 end